Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 An amazing way to enjoy the ocean is kayaking.
 You can book kayaking tours in Dubrovnik for roughly 30-40 USD.

-The ocean around the city is notoriously rocky, so you’ll want the security of being with a knowledgable local guide.
+The ocean around the city is notoriously rocky, so you’ll want the security of being with a knowledgeable local guide.

 On a warm sunny day, slicing through the clear waters on a kayak is a great way to spend a few hours.